instadw/instadwell-blog/_posts/2025-11-11-best-co-living-spaces-for-students-in-australia.md

 * **Locations**: Scape has properties in several major cities, including Melbourne, Sydney, Brisbane, and more.
 * **Room Types**: Options range from shared rooms, private en-suite, to studio apartments.
-* **Inclusions**: Most Scape properties are **furnished** with high-speed Wi-Fi, utilities included, study lounges, social event programming, and strong 24/7 management presence. ([Scape][1])
+* **Inclusions**: Most Scape properties are **furnished** with high-speed Wi-Fi, utilities included, study lounges, social event programming, and strong 24/7 management presence.
 * **Community**: With a strong community ethos, Scape organizes social and academic events to help students connect and thrive.
-* **Why Choose Scape**: If you want reliable, professionally-managed co-living close to university, with all-inclusive billing and active student life, Scape is a top contender.
+* **Why Choose Scape**: If you want reliable, professionally, managed co-living close to university, with all-inclusive billing and active student life, Scape is a top contender.

 ---